bwright70/Guide-to-Legos/Circles.md

 Here is the [Brick](https://www.bricklink.com/v2/catalog/catalogitem.page?P=4032#T=C) we are talking about.

-Ok we're about to make the brick that gave me the most greif in my time building legos.
+Ok we're about to make the brick that gave me the most grief in my time building legos.
 I struggled for an unreasable amount of time trying to make these 8 bricks contained within this parts studio.

 This is mainly due to a lot of redesigns, but also a fatal flaw I had when designing these parts that I hope you reading this don't fall into.

-#### I tried too hard to make the Legos acurate.
+#### I tried too hard to make the Legos accurate.

 At a certain point you have to go with functionality over form which was the most important lesson I learned while building these legos.